dariodepa/tiledesk-docs/apis/tutorials/dialogflow-tutorial-4-explicit-human-handoff.md

 ![](https://user-images.githubusercontent.com/32564846/79383410-6a4bd300-7f65-11ea-96ac-a94670dd5c79.png)

-Now go on your project in Tiledesk dashboard and activate operating hours, taking care to put offline the interval when you ask the bot to skitch to human agents.
-If you will switch to human operators during offline hours you will get this message:
+Now go on your project in Tiledesk dashboard and activate operating hours, taking care to put offline the interval when you ask the bot to switch to human agents.
+If you will try to switch to human operators during offline hours you will get the following message:

 ![](https://user-images.githubusercontent.com/32564846/79382698-3ae89680-7f64-11ea-87b6-176205b8ecff.png)